dynamicmsw/dynamic-msw/README.md

 # Dynamic MSW

 This project is ready for proof of concepts.
-The API is gonna be stable.
+The API's might undergo some refactoring.
 There's an [example](./examples/next) on how to use it with Next.js.
 There's also an example on how to add dynamic mocks: [createMock example](./libs/mock-example/src/lib/mock-example.ts) Docs are still to be made but you could use the examples to get an idea of the API.
 It might still contain some bugs so use at your own risk.